Itanium: Itanium 9500 (Poulson): 2012

 Intel first mentioned Poulson on March 1, 2005, at the Spring IDF.
-In June 2007 Intel said that Poulson will use a 32 nm process technology, skipping the 45 nm process.
+In June 2007 Intel said that Poulson would use a 32 nm process technology, skipping the 45 nm process.
 This was necessary for catching up after Itanium's delays left it at 90 nm competing against 65 nm and 45 nm processors.

 At ISSCC 2011, Intel presented a paper called "A 32nm 3.1 Billion Transistor 12-Wide-Issue Itanium Processor for Mission Critical Servers."

 Analyst David Kanter speculated that Poulson would use a new microarchitecture, with a more advanced form of multithreading that uses up to two threads, to improve performance for single threaded and multithreaded workloads.

 Some information was also released at the Hot Chips conference.

 Information presented improvements in multithreading, resiliency improvements (Intel Instruction Replay RAS) and few new instructions (thread priority, integer instruction, cache prefetching, and data access hints).

 Poulson was released on November 8, 2012, as the Itanium 9500 series processor.
 It is the follow-on processor to Tukwila.
 It features eight cores and has a 12-wide issue architecture, multithreading enhancements, and new instructions to take advantage of parallelism, especially in virtualization.

 The Poulson L3 cache size is 32 MB and common for all cores, not divided like previously.
 L2 cache size is 6 MB, 512 I KB, 256 D KB per core.
 Die size is 544 mm², less than its predecessor Tukwila (698.75 mm²).

 Intel's Product Change Notification (PCN) 111456-01 lists four models of Itanium 9500 series CPU, which was later removed in a revised document.
 The parts were later listed in Intel's Material Declaration Data Sheets (MDDS) database.
 Intel later posted Itanium 9500 reference manual.